YB-BigSwan/lensor-map/README.md

 # Lensor Map Take Home Task

-This is a basic web application built with React, TypeScript, Leaflet, and MUI that displays raster tile maps from basic XYZ tile servers.
+This is a basic web application built with React, TypeScript, Leaflet, and MUI that displays raster tile maps from free XYZ tile servers.
 Users can pan, zoom, and switch between layers.

+You can check it out <a href="https://yb-bigswan.github.io/lensor-map/" target="_blank">HERE</a>!

 ## Prerequisites
 - Node.js and npm (Node Package Manager)